wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.9.18 =
-* Fixed: Patched issue with registration failing when collecting certain shipping information
+* Fixed: Patched issue with registration failing when collecting certain shipping information.

 = 3.9.17 =
 * Fixed: Patched an issue that prevented attributes from being deleted